 The best time to introduce solid foods is when your baby has developed the skills needed to eat.
-If you are breastfeeding, doctors recommend waiting until your son is 6 months old.
+Doctors recommend that breastfeeding moms wait until their baby is 6 months old.

-Also, if you try to feed your son solids before this age, you may notice that he pushes food out of his mouth just as quickly as you put it in.
+Also, if you try to feed your son solids before this age, you may notice that he pushes food out of his mouth as quickly as you put it in.
 Babies start to lose this natural tongue-thrusting reflex at the 4- to 6-month mark, which makes it easier for them to start eating solid foods.

 Other signs that babies are ready to eat solids foods:

-- they're interested in foods (for example, they may watch others eat, reach for food, and open their mouths when food approaches)
+- They're interested in foods.
+For example, they may watch others eat, reach for food, and open their mouths when food approaches.

-- they have the oral motor skills needed to move food to the throat and swallow it
+- They have the oral motor skills needed to move food to the throat and swallow it.

-- they usually weigh twice their birth weight, or close to it
+- They usually weigh twice their birth weight, or close to it.

-At this stage, solids should be fed after a nursing or formula-feeding session, not before.
-That way, your baby fills up on breast milk or formula, which should still be your baby's main source of nutrients until age 1.
+At this stage, solids should be fed after a nursing session, not before.
+That way, your baby fills up on breast milk, which should be your baby's main source of nutrition until age 1.